surniaulula/wpsso/README.md

 <h4>Enhanced SEO</h4>

-<p>WPSSO Pro integrates with <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>, <a href="https://wordpress.org/plugins/headspace2/">HeadSpace2 SEO</a>, <a href="https://wordpress.org/plugins/autodescription/">The SEO Framework</a>, and <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> (aka WordPress SEO) &mdash; making sure your custom SEO settings are reflected in the Open Graph, Rich Pin, Schema Structured Data, and Twitter Card meta tags.</p>
+<p>WPSSO Core Pro integrates with <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>, <a href="https://wordpress.org/plugins/headspace2/">HeadSpace2 SEO</a>, <a href="https://wordpress.org/plugins/autodescription/">The SEO Framework</a>, and <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> (aka WordPress SEO) &mdash; making sure your custom SEO settings are reflected in the Open Graph, Rich Pin, Schema Structured Data, and Twitter Card meta tags.</p>

 <h4>eCommerce Products</h4>

-<p>WPSSO Pro also supports <a href="https://wordpress.org/plugins/easy-digital-downloads/">Easy Digital Downloads</a>, <a href="https://wordpress.org/plugins/wordpress-ecommerce/">MarketPress - WordPress eCommerce</a>, <a href="https://wordpress.org/plugins/woocommerce/">WooCommerce</a> (versions 1, 2, and 3), and <a href="https://wordpress.org/plugins/wp-e-commerce/">WP e-Commerce</a> product pages, creating appropriate meta tags for <a href="https://developers.facebook.com/docs/payments/product/">Facebook Products</a> and <a href="http://developers.pinterest.com/rich_pins/">Pinterest Rich Pins</a>, including product variations and additional / custom images.</p>
+<p>WPSSO Core Pro also supports <a href="https://wordpress.org/plugins/easy-digital-downloads/">Easy Digital Downloads</a>, <a href="https://wordpress.org/plugins/wordpress-ecommerce/">MarketPress - WordPress eCommerce</a>, <a href="https://wordpress.org/plugins/woocommerce/">WooCommerce</a> (versions 1, 2, and 3), and <a href="https://wordpress.org/plugins/wp-e-commerce/">WP e-Commerce</a> product pages, creating appropriate meta tags for <a href="https://developers.facebook.com/docs/payments/product/">Facebook Products</a> and <a href="http://developers.pinterest.com/rich_pins/">Pinterest Rich Pins</a>, including product variations and additional / custom images.</p>

 <h4>Forums and Social</h4>

-<p>WPSSO Pro supports <a href="https://wordpress.org/plugins/bbpress/">bbPress</a>, <a href="https://wordpress.org/plugins/buddypress/">BuddyPress</a> (see the <a href="https://wpsso.com/docs/plugins/wpsso/notes/buddypress-integration/">BuddyPress Integration Notes</a>), and <a href="https://wordpress.org/plugins/buddypress-media/">rtMedia for WordPress, BuddyPress and bbPress</a>, making sure your meta tags reflect the page content, including appropriate titles, descriptions, images, author information, etc.</p>
+<p>WPSSO Core Pro supports <a href="https://wordpress.org/plugins/bbpress/">bbPress</a>, <a href="https://wordpress.org/plugins/buddypress/">BuddyPress</a> (see the <a href="https://wpsso.com/docs/plugins/wpsso/notes/buddypress-integration/">BuddyPress Integration Notes</a>), and <a href="https://wordpress.org/plugins/buddypress-media/">rtMedia for WordPress, BuddyPress and bbPress</a>, making sure your meta tags reflect the page content, including appropriate titles, descriptions, images, author information, etc.</p>

 <h3>Professional Support</h3>